-The White Elephant Saloon is always lively and festive.
+The White Elephant Saloon is always a good time.
 While waiting for the band to start, you can grab a picnic table, order a beer, and enjoy a bite from Tim Love's Love Shack next door.
-The Saloon had one of the quirkier bar decor layouts I've ever seen with dozens of cowboy hats lining the ceiling along with the famous (former) owners' names.
+The Saloon has one of the quirkier bar decor layouts with dozens of cowboy hats lining the ceiling along with the famous (former) owners' names.
 White porcelain elephants line the back wall.
 Get here early, though.
 This spot fills up quickly most evenings.

 Whiskey Girl Saloon

 Toward the west side of the Stockyard’s area is another hotspot, Whiskey Girl Saloon.
 Like the White Elephant Saloon, the draw here is the music.
 Whiskey Girl is light on decor and heavy on the dance space, which makes it one of the better spaces to boot scootin’ boogie.
 Whiskey Girl offers live entertainment nearly every night.

 Billy Bob’s Texas

 Memorable name aside, being thirsty is the least of your problems at this popular bar thanks to a wide selection of beers and mixed drinks.
 Thistys, as the regulars call it, has hosted numerous famous country music acts over the years, including the Eli Young Band and Casey Donahew, and the venue is always looking for the next rising star.

 Basement Bar is open seven days a week, offering choice craft brews and cocktails to a loyal following of barflies and anyone who happens by the underground pub.
 It’s also a great place to start the weekend with happy hour prices hovering around $2 for select beers.